lechugadiego/PowerBI-sales-dashboard/README.md

 ## Phase 1
 ### Data Analysis with SQL
-Initial analysis of sales data using SQL queries to understand the dataset structure and key metrics.
+Initial analysis of sales data using SQL queries on MySQL to understand the dataset structure and key metrics.

 ### Data Cleaning & ETL (Extract Transform Load) with Power BI
 - Utilized Power BI for data cleaning